We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-As time wears on, American men are increasing in both stature andnweight.
-In 1960, the average man weighed 166.3 pounds and stood at just under 5 feet 7 inches (about 68.3 inches) tall.
+As time wears on, American men are increasing in both stature and weight.

 Here’s more about why this is happening and what you can do to keep your weight in a healthy range for your stature.

-The average weight of people in the United States and North America as a whole is higher than any other region on Earth.
+The average weight of people in the United States and North America as a whole is higher than any other region in the world.

 - North America: 177.9 pounds